 We ask that women do not wear any eye make-up for the first 7 days following ASA.
 Contact sports should be avoided for up to 4 weeks following your procedure and it is a good idea to disclose to Dr Furness at your consultation what sort of sports and hobbies you take part in so that we can advise you accordingly about your aftercare.
 It is also recommended you do not swim for 2 weeks.

 It is a common misconception that it doesn’t matter who the surgeon is as it’s the laser that does all the work.
 In actual fact, the lasers are responsible for approximately 10% of your visual outcome.
 It is important to have a surgeon with experience, a wide knowledge base and proven great outcomes.
 Dr Furness is a cataract, refractive and corneal specialist and has performed thousands of successful procedures since qualifying in 1988.
-Dr Furness is the founder and chief surgeon of Insight Eye Clinic which was established in 1999 and its sister clinic, Laser Sight which is based in Subiaco.
+Dr Furness is the founder and chief surgeon of Insight Eye Clinic, Westminster, which was established in 1999 and it’s sister clinic based in Subiaco.

 Dr Furness’ main aim is visual freedom for his patients.
 You will be educated to a high degree about the procedure type that is suitable for you and advised accordingly if you are suitable for more than one procedure type as to which is safest and which will provide the best post-operative result.
 All 3 steps of the process are imperative to an outstanding outcome.
 1. Consultation 2.
 Surgery 3.
 Aftercare.
 Rest assured you are entrusting your vision to a world class surgeon.